Art of Winemaking

-In the simplest (and least romantic) of terms, wine production is essentially a microbiological process where yeast and bacteria convert sugars, amino acids, and a number of other compounds found in grape juice (known as ‘must’) into alcohol.
-Once alcohol exists, the ‘must’ becomes wine, and once the alcoholic content reaches 16%, the alcohol in the wine kills off the yeast and the fermentation process stops, naturally.
+In the simplest (and least romantic) of terms, wine is the remarkable result of a microbiological fermentation process where yeast and bacteria consume sugars, amino acids, and other compounds found in grape juice (the “must”), converting them into alcohol.
+Once alcohol exists, the ‘must’ becomes wine, and once the alcohol content reaches 16%, the alcohol in the wine kills off the yeast and the fermentation process naturally stops.